passbolt/passbolt_help/_posts/configure/2023-02-27-configure-login-authentication-smtp.md

 {% include articles/figure.html url="/assets/img/help/2023/02/smtp-username-password-authentication.png" legend="Passbolt - Email authentication" width="586px" %}

 Under authentication method, choose *Username & password*, provide your Google username which basically is your email address, for the password you can paste the previously generated application password.

 - Test your configuration

-Before saving your configuration, you will need to test it in order to avoid any issues.
-It should pass and gives the results shown below.

-{% include articles/figure.html url="/assets/img/help/2023/02/smtp-test-email-success.png" legend="Passbolt - Email test success" width="586px" %}

-- Save your configuration

-If everything went as expected, do not forget to save your configuration and **"Success: The SMTP settings have been saved successfully"** should appears.

-## AWS SES

-- Navigate through your AWS Management Console

-You'll see the navigation panel on the left-hand side of the screen.

-When you are on the navigation panel, you will need to navigate to *Email Sending > SMTP Settings*.

-- Create your SMTP Credentials

-Once you are on the SMTP Settings page, you can click on the "Create SMTP Credentials" button to begin the process.
-When prompted, you can either accept the default name for your credentials or choose a custom name that is easy for you to remember, such as "Passbolt".

-Once you have selected a name for your credentials, AWS SES will generate a set of SMTP credentials that you can use to authenticate your email sending requests.
-These credentials will consist of an SMTP username and password.

-To download your newly created SMTP credentials, simply click on the "Download Credentials" button.
-This will download a file containing your SMTP username and password.
-It's important to keep this file safe and secure, as it contains sensitive information that can be used to send emails from your account.

-- Authentication on Passbolt GUI

-On your Passbolt instance, you can navigate to *Administration > Email server*.

-You will need to fill your smtp credentials to match your authentication method (username & password).

-- Test your configuration